 - ½ C fish sauce

-- salt to taste
+- ½ teaspoon sea salt or to taste

-- 1 disc palm sugar
+- 1 tablespoon granulated sugar

-- 2 limes cut into wedges
+- 2 limes/lemons cut into wedges

 - hoisin sauce